mobizt/ESP-Google-Sheet-Client/README.md

-# Arduino Google Sheet Client Library for ESP8266 and ESP32
+# Arduino Google Sheet Client Library for ESP32, ESP8266 and Raspberry Pi Pico (RP2040)

-Arduino Google Sheet Client Library for ESP8266 and ESP32.
+Arduino Google Sheet Client Library for ESP32, ESP8266 and Raspberry Pi Pico (RP2040).

 This library allows devices to authenticate and communicate with Google Sheet APIs using the Service Account.